 In order to bounce back, Ticketmaster needs to take this feedback seriously, and prove they’re working hard to not only make things right, but better.

-By investing in the right tools—like a social audience intelligence platform— brands will be prepared to minimize the blow when a PR crisis hits, and potentially come out the other side even stronger.
+By investing in the right tools—like a social audience intelligence platform— brands will be prepared to minimize the blow when a PR disaster hits, and potentially come out the other side even stronger.